 $750 CAD

-Building on Intensive I, this course sheds light upon the impact of separation on a child's personality and behavior.
+Building on Intensive I, this course sheds light upon the impact of separation on a child's personality and behaviour.
 When the developmental antecedents are understood, the path to effective intervention becomes clear.

 Starts October 27, 2025